Ross Correctional Institution

-Ross Correctional Institution (RCI) is an Ohio Department of Rehabilitation and Correction (ODRC) close security state prison for men located in Ross County, Ohio, near Chillicothe, Ohio, adjacent to the medium-security Chillicothe Correctional Institution and the Hopewell Culture National Historical Park.
+Ross Correctional Institution (RCI) is an Ohio Department of Rehabilitation and Correction (ODRC) close security state prison for men located in Union Township, Ross County, Ohio, near Chillicothe, Ohio, adjacent to the medium-security Chillicothe Correctional Institution and the Hopewell Culture National Historical Park.
 First opened in 1987, Ross houses 2,037 inmates.
 The institution covers 1,707 acres and employed over 350 security staff.
 As of January 6, 2016, there are 2085 inmates at the institution.
 Around 56% of the inmate population are classified as African American, 43% classified as Caucasian, and 0.01% classified as other.
 As of 2016, ODRC estimates that the daily cost for each inmate is $51.77.
+In January, 2024, the Ohio Department of Rehabilitation and Correction announced it would be moving men's death row from Chillicothe Correctional Institution to Ross Correctional Institution.

+History

+On Christmas day 2024, correctional officer Andrew Lansing was killed in the line of duty.
+The alleged attacker was Rashawn Cannon, an inmate at the prison, who had a long history of disciplinary incidents.
+At the time, Cannon had been serving an eight year sentence for felonious assault in connection with an attack on a woman he pistol whipped multiple times in 2022.
+In March 2025, Cannon was indicted on aggravated murder charges for Lansing's death.

 Staff

 Gary C. Mohr has been appointed to be director of the Ohio Department of Rehabilitation and Correction From 2011 to 2018.
 Mohr had past experience in leadership as a corrections officer and a warden, including in Ohio Department of Youth Services and Ross Correctional Institutional.

 Roger Wilson is the chief inspector of the Ohio Department of Rehabilitation and Correction.
 The chief inspector is responsible for maintaining order within the institution by addressing issues with investigation and inspection.